sictweb/bti425-2020/notes/security-add-to-app.md

 Then, add it to the `providers` array in the `@NgModule` decorator.

 Now, open the auth service code for editing.
-Update the value of the URL, which will be your Teams API.
+Update the value of the URL, which will be your web API.
 Then, study the methods, to learn what this service does.

 As noted above, the other two services are code-complete, and just need to be integrated into the app.